April 8-April 23, 2026

 Bukhara Synagogue

-Our first visit of the day will be to Sitori-i-Mokhi Khosa Palace, Bukhara Khans’ Summer Palace Visit with 30 minutes of drive.
+We begin our day with a visit to the Sitorai Mahi Palace, with a 20-minute drive.
 The palace has exquisite collections of suzanis, Adrass, plates, and clothing/accessories.
-Then we will come back to the city center and visit Minar Kalon Mosque and Square.
-Trade Domes that we will see are attraction centers of traditional crafts, and also we will visit Nadir a young Tajik carpet/textile collector/reseller.
-One of the most interesting points to see in Bukhara is the Jewish synagogue and also a Jewish house.
-We will have lunch at Akbar’s house and visit Akbar’s art gallery, the best textile art gallery in the country.
-We will see the Ark of Bukhara Castle with some ethnographical material, garments, and jewelry, and Bolo Haus mosque with a beautiful display of carved wooden columns.
-We will pass by Rushan Agha’s house to see home-based suzani production with natural dyes and silk threads.
-Dinner at Ayvon, overnight at Mercure
+Then we will come back to the city center and visit the Minar Kalon Mosque and Square.
+Trade Domes that we will see are attraction centers of traditional crafts, and also we will visit the Bukhara Synagogue and talk about Judaism in Central Asia.
+We will have lunch in Andara before we pass by Nadir, a young Tajik carpet/textile collector/reseller.
+A visit to Akbar’s house and art gallery is a very special occasion, the best textile art gallery in the country.
+W Dinner at Ayvon, overnight at Mercure.

 Kalon Minar Square, Bukhara